the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - National Reservoir System, the mod's equivalent to BNW's East India Company.
   - Oceanological Center, boosting the Science output and Happiness of coastal cities for factions that have adopted the new Rediscovery policy.
   - Naval War College, the naval counterpart to the Military Academy, but cannot exist in the same city as the Military Academy.
-  - Earthscraper Project, unlocking a powerful late-game building for Collectivist factions.
+  - Earthscraper Project, unlocking a powerful late-game building to aid in defending cities.
   - Microwave Power Satellite, a late-game Power building for desert cities that also improves Solar collectors.

 - New tile improvements: